Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 Careers

-With globalisation, language skills have become a useful adjunct to almost any combination of A level subjects.
+With globalization, language skills have become a useful adjunct to almost any combination of A-level subjects.
 Students whose main interest is language should continue to study languages at A level and beyond.
-Employers say they value the key skills developed by language learners – these include: communication skills, team working skills, interpersonal skills, presentation skills, problem solving skills, organisational skills, good learning strategies, and independence.
+Employers say they value the key skills developed by language learners – these include: communication skills, team working skills, interpersonal skills, presentation skills, problem-solving skills, organisational skills, good learning strategies, and independence.
 Languages can be continued as single or combined studies at University.
 It is possible to study a language in combination with almost any other subject, but particularly useful are Business Studies, Travel and Tourism, Accountancy and Law.